developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/re2x/notification/notification.md

 subhead:
 ---
 ## Overview
 The Notification Module is used to control the notification objects such as the LEDs, beeper and pager on the device.
-Some devices have more than one of an object type, though in practice devices will have multiple LEDs and a maximum of one beeper and pager.
-In order to control the notification objects it is first necessary to query the device to discover which objects are available, this is done through the Enumerate method and EnumNotificationsEvent.
-The EnumNotificationsEvent will return a unique identifier for each available notification and this will be used to set the notification state.
-Notifications can be set to either on, off or cycling with the behaviour of 'on' or 'off' notification objects self explanatory; when set to cyclic LEDs will flash for the specified number of times whereas the beeper and pager will only activate once for the specified duration.
+While some devices are equipped more than one of a given object type, most have multiple LEDs, a single beeper and a single pager.

+To control notification objects, it is first necessary to query the device to discover which objects are available.
+This is done using the Enumerate method and `EnumNotificationsEvent`, which returns a unique identifier for each available notification to be used to set the notification state.
+Notifications can be set as "on," "off" or "cycling." with the behaviour of 'on' or 'off' notification objects self explanatory; when set to cyclic LEDs will flash for the specified number of times whereas the beeper and pager will only activate once for the specified duration.

 ##Syntax